maxloosmu/CVPython/orange/README.md

 - pip install -r requirements.txt
 - python3 drawshapes.py

-On Windows 10, I had to turn off both the private and public firewalls to get `python3 drawshapes.py` to show the image output in a separate window.
+On Windows 10, I have to turn off the Windows Defender public network firewall to get `python3 drawshapes.py` to show the image output in a separate window.